Real-hackbard/QR-Code-Generator/README.md

 # No component for older Versions:
 ![Delphi Multi](https://github.com/user-attachments/assets/2c68cf53-903c-47c8-833d-ffe61d0f08d1)
 The second project contains no installable component and can be compiled with older versions.

+quricol32.dll is a Dynamic Link Library (DLL) developed by [Serhiy Perevoznyk](https://perevoznyk.wordpress.com/) for Quricol QR Barcode Library and is described as QR barcode library.

+DLL files (Dynamic Link Library) are used by Windows programs to share code and resources.
+It allows multiple applications to use the same functions, improving performance and reducing redundancy.
+Most errors involving qjpeg.dll occur because the DLL is missing, corrupted, or outdated.
+In many cases, reinstalling the related application, repairing windows or replacing the DLL resolves the issue.